What Should I do if the Results of my Home Inspection Aren’t What I Expected

 • Wiring problems or an overloaded electrical panel

-• Detectable gas, radon, or carbon monoxide
+• Detectable gas or carbon monoxide

 • Serious mold, mildew, or pest infestations